StuartReeve/CTEC3905-Website/README.md

 desktop.
 The site uses mobile first design and uses CSS breakpoints to provide tailored views for mobile, tablet and desktop.

+###Development Process
+As part of my development process I asked a number of friends who are familiar with League of Legends to try using my site and to provide any feedback they had.
+From these testing session I added a couple of features.

+* Previous iterations of the match list didn't include the game mode or any indication of when the game was played.
+This caused the majority of people who tested the site to comment that it was unclear on which order to read the matches, vertically or horizontally.
+From this feedback I added how long ago the game was played, which gave a better indiction of what order the games were played in.
+* Another piece of feedback I received was it being unclear on what summoner the displayed information was for.
+This feedback was what inspired the summoner header when a search is performed which contains; the searched name, statistics and most played champions.

+I found these small testing sessions incredibly useful and as each user was normally using a different browser or screen size it also highlighted a number of smaller issues such as elements not displaying on certain screen sizes which I could then go amend.

 ###JavaScript

 The JavaScript used in the site is all written from scratch and uses some ES6 features and